Getting information and help with pensions

-Citizens Advice has offices throughout Northern Ireland, which you can visit or telephone for advice. age NI also offer information about pensions and other benefits in retirement
+Advice NI has offices throughout Northern Ireland, which you can visit or telephone for advice.
+Age NI also offer information about pensions and other benefits in retirement

 Finding out more about your State Pension

-A State Pension statement will give you an estimate of how much State Pension you may get, based on your National Insurance contribution records to date.
+A State Pension statement will give you an estimate of how much State Pension you may get, based on your National Insurance contribution records up to now.
 It will also help you understand how any future National Insurance contributions might increase the amounts shown.

 Finding out more about your workplace or personal pensions